dzbeck/attack_to_cve/updated-methodology.md

 - **ATT&CK Search** - most direct but not a smart search and will only find the exact text sequences.
 See Example below...
 The [ATT&CK Powered Suit](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/attack-powered-suit/) browser extension enables quick searches for ATT&CK content without disrupting workflow.
 - **Internet Search Engine** - Search engines will find options that include multiple keywords...
 For example,

-There also may be times when a vulnerability is more specific than "common".
-In these cases a search should be made to identify any applicable techniques.
-An example is given below.
+As the example mapping for CVE-2020-5210 showed, a vulnerability may involve "uncommon" details, in which case keyword mapping should be used to identify additional techniques.

 Table 3 lists potential impacts.
 Cases where numerous secondary impacts are possible are marked "*many*" and cases where a secondary impact is unlikely are marked "N/A".
 Techniques given for impacts are those most common but in general, the list is not exhaustive (especially for secondary impacts).
 Examples follow for determining which ATT&CK technique(s) apply to a vulnerability.